franzprante/reprod-fin-copied/content/post/2016-11-11-easy-tricks-you-mightve-missed.md

 Rename in Scope
 ---------------

 This feature makes it easy to rename all instances of a variable.
-The tool is context aware; changing ‘m’ to ‘m1’ won’t change ‘mtcars’ to ‘m1tcars’.
+The tool is context aware; changing ‘m' to ‘m1' won't change ‘mtcars' to ‘m1tcars'.

 ![](https://www.rstudio.com/wp-content/uploads/2016/11/tip_rename_in_scope.gif)